Husk Power Systems: Finance

 Husk Power has raised three rounds of equity to date, totalling about $30 million.
 In 2018, it raised a Series C equity totaling $20 million from Shell Ventures, Swedfund International and Engie Rassembleurs d'Energies, with FMO coming in later with an additional $5 million.
 Other investors have included The Rockefeller Foundation, Acumen, US International Development Finance Corp. and First Solar.
 In 2022, Husk also raised more than $10 million in debt for project financing in India, from EU-funded EDFI-ElectriFI and the India Renewable Energy Development Agency (IREDA).

 Early on, Charles "Chip" Ransler and Manoj Sinha, then students at the Darden Graduate School of Business Administration at the University of Virginia, developed a business plan that earned $60,000 from social innovation competitions sponsored by Darden and by the University of Texas.
 In 2009, the company won an inaugural global business plan competition sponsored by venture capital firm Draper Fisher Jurvetson and Cisco Systems and will receive a $250,000 investment from the two firms to help improve the basic technology that the firm has already developed.
 The company has since received two rounds of financing from the Shell Foundation.

 Service area

 As of 2022, Husk Power Systems had nearly 150 operational renewable energy mini-grids in India, located in the states of Bihar and Uttar Pradesh.
 Solar PV serves customers during the day, with biomass providing up to eight hours of power, primarily during the evening hours.
 Battery power is available for nighttime use.
 The company is also planning further expansion to additional states in India, as well as other countries in Southeast Asia and Africa, where the combination of power shortages in rural areas and availability of ample sunshine and/or waste rice husks make the generating systems an effective solution.
+In September 2023, at the Africa Climate Summit, Husk launched an initiative called 'Africa Sunshot,' aiming to install 2,500 solar minigrids over 5 years to supercharge low-carbon economic growth in rural Sub-Saharan Africa.